Jakub-Ciecierski/RT-FEM/ReadMe.md

  1. Pre-Processing:
     * 3D Finite Element Meshing of given geometry.
  1. FEM Solver:
-    * [CPU] Linear elastic, linear deformation, static.
+    * CPU and GPU Linear elastic, linear deformation, dynamic.
-    * GPU
- 1. Post-Processing:
-    * Output all Solid Mechanics FEM artifacts.

 # Supported Platforms
 Library is written in c++11.

-TODO
-* Linux 32/64bit (Tested)
+* Linux 32/64bit
-* Windows 32/64bit (Not Tested TODO)
+* Windows 32/64bit

 # Build
 RTFEM can be built on any platform supporting cmake. <br/>